Indigenous Access Program

-Under this program, consideration is given to your relevant life, work, educational and training experience as preparation for study, in addition to any formal qualifications.
+Through the Indigenous Access Program, consideration is given to your relevant life, work, educational, and training experience as preparation for study, as well as any formal qualifications.

 How to apply